BubbleMania

 WHAT'S YOUR BUBBLE SOLUTION?
 IS IT A SECRET?

-The solution I use in performance took me 2 years to perfect and is indeed a guarded secret (just try and get past my cat!)
-In fact, I use three variations on my formula to have consistency with different tricks.
+The solutions I use in performance took me over 2 years to perfect when I first started bubbling in the late 80s.
+They are what we call in the biz a "trade secret".
+In fact, I use variations on my formula to have consistency with different tricks.
 Since you do not need your bubbles to perform "on cue" I offer very good solutions for people to try at home or school.
 Check out the simple recipes and helpful hints on my "secret solutions" page.

 Back to FAQ list